Santa Rosa Beach Lunch Spots for a Mid-day Break

-Just a few blocks up from the waters of the Gulf of Mexico on 30A, visitors will find The Great Southern Cafe.
-With its warm and cozy atmosphere and inviting decor, Chef Jim Shirley, delights locals and guests with his cooking sourced from local produce, farms and seafood from the Gulf.
+Just a few blocks up from the waters of the Gulf on 30A, visitors will find The Great Southern Cafe.
+With its warm and cozy atmosphere and inviting decor, Chef Jim Shirley, delights locals and guests with cooking sourced from local produce, farms and seafood.

-Great Southern Cafe serves fresh flavors with a Southern twist, with entrees including white shrimp, grits a ya ya, seafood celebration and more.
+Great Southern Cafe serves fresh flavors with a Southern twist, with entrees including white shrimp, grits a ya ya and seafood celebration.
 Many dishes come with sides that fill guests up, such as collard greens, cheese grits, fried green tomatoes and mashed potatoes.
-For something lighter, try the sandwiches, salads and appetizers.
+For something lighter, try sandwiches, salads and appetizers.

 Seagrove Village Cafe (Seagrove)

 Serving deep fried love since 1949, Seagrove Village Cafe is located just a few blocks from The Great Southern Cafe.
-Some suggest the fried green tomatoes and fried okra rank among the best in the 30A area, and the grouper is a crowd-pleaser as well.
+Some suggest the fried green tomatoes and fried okra rank among the best in 30A, and the grouper is a crowd-pleaser as well.

-With over 60 years in the local market, the cafe hasn’t changed much on the menu, but has added new favorites along the way, like their po-boy sandwiches and fish tacos.
+With over 60 years in the local market, the cafe hasn’t changed much on the menu, but has added new favorites, like their po-boy sandwiches and fish tacos.
 Other items include chicken and waffles, half-pound burgers, and fish or shrimp tacos.
-This Santa Rosa Beach lunch spot is always busy, so arrive ready to browse their gift shop before your meal.
+This Santa Rosa Beach lunch spot is always busy, so arrive ready to browse their gift shop before eating.

 Cafe Tango (Santa Rosa)

 Planning ahead for a day at the beach?
 Try Cafe Tango.
 They deliver tasty soups, salads, dips and platters from their full menu the night before.
 All customers have to do is heat and serve for lunch the next day.